notnotme/NotEngine_PSP/README.md

-# NotEngine_Wii
+# NotEngine_PSP
-A little framework that can render sound and 2d graphics on the PSP.
+A little framework that can render a bit of sound and 2d graphics on the PSP.

 - Handle ym file format
 - TRS Sprites (maybe I've implemented a bit of animation)